DWTGS: Rethinking Frequency Regularization for Sparse-view 3D Gaussian Splatting: Experiments

 \subsection{Datasets \& Implementation Details}

 \textbf{Datasets}.
 DWTGS is evaluated on the LLFF \cite{LLFF} (3 views), Mip-NeRF 360 \cite{MipNeRF360} (12 views) and Blender \cite{NeRF} (8 views) datasets.
 Novel view synthesis performance of 3DGS is evaluated on held-out test images.
-We adopt PSNR, SSIM \cite{SSIM} and LPIPS \cite{LPIPS} as evaluation metrics, and mainly compare DWTGS with its Fourier-space predecessor, FreGS \cite{FreGS, PGDGS}.
+We adopt PSNR, SSIM \cite{SSIM} and LPIPS \cite{LPIPS} as evaluation metrics, and mainly compare DWTGS with its Fourier-space predecessor, FreGS \cite{FreGS}.

 \textbf{Implementation Details}.
-Our implementations are built on DropGaussian \cite{dropgaussian}.
+Our implementations are built on DropGaussian \cite{dropgaussian}, which is based on the original 3DGS \cite{3DGS}, but with a Gaussian random dropping strategy that boosts sparse-view performances.
 Due to lack of code availability, we re-implement the Fourier-space losses ourselves.
 For LF-HF separation, we leverage a LP Gaussian element-wise mask that only retains 50\% of all frequencies, and use its inverse as the HP mask.
 For progressive HF supervision, we attenuate the HP mask based on the current training iteration, as illustrated by the donut shape in Fig.~\ref{fig_arch_dwtgs}.
 We only supervise the HF after 5K iterations.
 The terms $\lambda_{LP}$ and $\lambda_{HP}$ are set to 0.01 to balance with the main objective $\mathcal{L}_{3DGS}$.
 Those parameters are chosen after extensive experiments to ensure the best performances.
-In implementing the wavelet-space losses, we set the balancing term $\lambda_{LL}$ to 0.5 and use $N = 2$ DWT levels.
+In implementing the wavelet-space losses, we set $\lambda_{LL}$ to 0.5 and use $N = 2$ DWT levels.
 We regularize the HF with \eqref{eq_dwtgs_loss_hf} by rendering novel views every 10 iterations, and stop after 5K iterations to save computation.
 Finally, we used the Haar wavelet \cite{wavelet-book} for the DWT.